ryanw-mobile/giphy-trending/README.md

 The original sample codes were over simplified.
 Modifications have been made to make the App look more production-ready.

-* The UI architecture and list item layout have been redesigned
+* The UI architecture and list item layout have been redesigned to apply Material 3 specifications
 * The database schema and DAOs have been improved to support more functionalities
 * The RecyclerView has been modified to use ListAdapter, DiffUtils to avoid expensive notifyDataSetChanged()